akshay827/akshay827.github.io/_pages/about.md

 During my time of undergraduate studies (2016-20), I gained valuable exposure to A.I. while working on a wide range of research projects and publishing my work in reputable academic journals.
 If you'd like to learn more, please head over to my Google Scholar profile.

-In my free-time, I try to read books, learn about new stuff (can be anything - astronomy, history, geopgraphy, philosophy, ..., anything.), watch random YouTube videos about existential crises (Kurzgesagt, I see you), or just go outside for a walk.
-I also love to discuss new ideas, so please feel free to connect with me through any medium you prefer.
+In my free-time, I try to read books, learn about new stuff (can be anything - astronomy, history, geopgraphy, philosophy, ..., anything), or just go outside for a walk.
+I am also open to have conversations on new and thought-provoking ideas, so please feel free to connect with through any medium you prefer.

 Thanks for stopping by, and have a good one.